12oman/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### What is visual programming?

-### Can you put the changes in Git up to GitHub form the ide?
+### Can you put the changes in Git up to GitHub form the IDE?

 Yes it's possible, only if I remember my password or if I have authorised this computer